WayneBrown/learnwebgl2/_sources/02_tools_and_languages/1_tools.rst

 Install a Web Server
 --------------------

-To test your WebGL programs you must run a local web server on your computer.
+To test your WebGL programs, run a local web server on your computer.
 Many features of WebGL programs will not execute in your browser if you simply open files locally.
 The program files must be loaded into your browser by a web server.
 You will load your programs using 'localhost' with a URL